XiupengChen/XiupengChen.github.io/_pages/about.md

 Short Bio
 ===

 I am **Xiupeng Chen**, a fourth-year Phd student at the University of Groningen.
-My research interests game theory and its application in power systems.
+My research interests are game theory and its application in power systems.